18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-5-reimbursement.md

 #### Miscellaneous vouchers

 Local vouchers are documents in Concur that allow for simple reimbursements, which could include local transportation such as taxis or personal vehicle mileage, or reimbursement for any other expense that has either been approved in C2 (nonbillable) or by the client (billable).
-These don't require a prior authorization in Concur, but the approval should be shared with the tts-travelauths@gsa.gov inbox so that the 18F travel team can confirm where the budget for reimbursement is coming from.
-In C2, this can be done by adding 18travelauths@gsa.gov as an "observer" to the request.
+These don't require a prior authorization in Concur, but the approval should be shared with the tts-travelauths@gsa.gov inbox so that the TTS travel team can confirm where the budget for reimbursement is coming from.
+In C2, this can be done by adding tts-travelauths@gsa.gov as an "observer" to the request.

 Once you've chosen the **Local voucher** option, you'll be taken to the **Document Information** screen.
 Please fill this out as follows: